 - Distribution: The number of store locations, the stock within those locations, and the shelf life of that stock are all considered as base drivers of the marketing mix.
 Store locations and the inventory within them are static and can be discovered by customers without any marketing intervention.

 - Seasonality: Certain variations happen periodically within a business year and can thus be relied upon to drive sales with a level of predictability.
 Seasonal sales, such as the winter holiday period, are huge drivers for the business.
 In 2018, for example, the eCommerce industry grew 16.7%, reaching up to $123.90 billion because of the holiday spending spree.

 - Macroeconomic variables: macroeconomics is the study of how the overall economy and markets behave.
 It considers the impact of issues such as inflation, gross domestic product (GDP), unemployment, etc. When it comes to MMM, macroeconomic factors can have a significant impact on base sales, for example, an increase in unemployment rates will lower the purchasing power of consumers and, thus, sales will decrease.

 Stage 2: Model

 “Time series regression is a statistical method for predicting a future response based on the response history (known as autoregressive dynamics) and the transfer of dynamics from relevant predictors.
-Time series regression can help you understand and predict the behavior of dynamic systems from experimental or observational data.
-Time series regression is commonly used for modeling and forecasting of economic, financial, and biological systems.”
+Time series regression can help you understand and predict the behaviour of dynamic systems from experimental or observational data.
+Time series regression is commonly used for modelling and forecasting of economic, financial, and biological systems.”

 Predicting the future sounds pretty cool, doesn’t it?
 Please, don’t tell anyone I said math was cool.

-There are 3 significant metrics when it comes to analyzing the decomposition of sales:
+There are 3 significant metrics when it comes to analysing the decomposition of sales: